 The nearest train stations on the local Iiyama line are Kamisakai Station (4km) and Togari Nozawa Onsen Station (8km).
-Note that buses do not operate from these stations and so the only option from there is to take a taxi.
+Note that buses do not operate from these small stations and so the only option from there is to take a taxi.

 The large Iiyama Station on the Hokuriku Shinkansen (bullet train) line is about 14km from Nozawa Onsen.

 The Nozawa Onsen Liner Bus operates from Iiyama Station to Nozawa Onsen and takes about 25 minutes.

 Other bus services from Iiyama Station are available going to Nozawa Onsen and also nearby Madarao Kogen.

 There is also a free shuttle bus that goes around the village.